ArcBlock/forge-workshop/src/README.md

 ### Demo Cases

-This part of Forge Workshop lets you quickly create a prototype of a Forge application and lets you to see how the ABT wallet and your application will work together to finish various transaction workflows.
+This part of DApps Workshop lets you quickly create a prototype of a Forge application and lets you to see how the ABT wallet and your application will work together to finish various transaction workflows.

   - Step 1: Create a demo case by filling the up the following fields.
 Each demo case is considered as an application prototype.
       - `Name`: The name of your application.